proaddy/PyQT-File-Explorer/ReadMe.md

 this is used to start the eventloop for the program and also handles all the events such as click, edit, type, keypresses, etc.

 #### QMainWindow, QPushButton
-Mainwindow and pushbutton are the widgets main windows is the windows which contains the minimize, maximize and close button.
+Mainwindow and pushbutton are the widgets. main windows is the window which contains the minimize, maximize, close button, toolbar, statusbar, and menu.
 Where as pushbutton is just a button you can give it height, and width, and change the text.

 QPushButton was derived from the Parent class QAbstractButton.